 Yet instead of mouthing platitudes about the alleged spiritual importance of killer whales to northwestern Native Americans, Jack Hanna could succinctly explain how the Makah kicked the door open to renewed cultural whaling worldwide.
 He could explain how the Makah whale-killing marked another triumph of the blueprint for reviving sustainable whaling that Vice President Albert Gore brought to the White House and first demonstrated in 1993-1994, as Gore in effect brokered silence on Norwegian whaling for the successful completion of a $261 million missile sale to Norway.
-(I described the Gore deal, role, and strategy at length in the June and July/August 1994 editions of ANIMAL PEOPLE, quoting the transcript of a White House meeting between Gore and then-Norwegian prime minister Gro Brundtland, but mass media never did pick up the story. )
+(I described the Gore deal, role, and strategy at length, quoting the transcript of a White House meeting between Gore and then-Norwegian prime minister Gro Brundtland, but mass media never did pick up the story. )

 If Hanna and SeaWorld had adequate sincerity and fortitude on behalf of whales, they could tell the American people just how the hope and promise of 35 years of Shamu exhibitions has been politically betrayed.
 A few well-chosen sentences, integrated into the existing script, could reach a broader audience than all the advocacy group mailings on marine mammal topics combined.

 But Hanna comes from Tennessee too.
 Sustainable use is also part of his philosophy.
 And Anheuser-Busch didn t hire him to alarm the public.

 Please help us continue speaking truth to power: http://www.animals24-7.org/donate/